astralfrontier/astralfrontier.org-OLD/src/blog/2016-02-09-the-long-game.md

 The same characters can start a new story, or perhaps their descendants or inheritors can.
 Elements of an old campaign can make it into a new one.

+Thanks for reading!
+Please share your opinion, or contribute ideas on how to create and sustain a long-runner.